Omega Station: Plot

 After having sex, Velcoro (Colin Farrell) and Bezzerides (Rachel McAdams) discuss their problems.
-Bezzerides recalls her childhood molestation at the hands of a stranger.
+Bezzerides recalls her childhood victimization at the hands of a stranger.
 Velcoro recalls when he confronted Gena's supposed rapist and then killed him.

 Semyon (Vince Vaughn) asks Jordan (Kelly Reilly) to leave for Barquisimeto in Venezuela with Nails (Chris Kerson).
 Jordan refuses to leave him but he convinces her he will see her in two weeks, telling her to meet him in the local Obelisk with a white dress while he wears a white suit with a rose.
 He bids both Jordan and Nails farewell as they leave.
 He later visits Chessani (Ritchie Coster) at his mansion, only to discover him dead in the pool.
-He questions Veronica (Agnes Olech) about it, and she insinuates that Tony (Vinicius Machado) was involved in his murder.
+He questions Veronica (Agnes Olech) about it, and he insinuates that Tony (Vinicius Machado) was involved in his murder.
 He calls Osip (Timothy V. Murphy) to threaten him and settles down at a bunker at the Black Rose to map out his plan, with the help of Felicia (Yara Martinez).

 Velcoro calls Woodrugh (Taylor Kitsch), only to be answered by Burris (James Frain), who was with the police as they take his corpse.
 Velcoro knows he is involved and Burris suggests meeting up.
 Knowing that he will be blamed for his death, Velcoro and Bezzerides deduce that Laura (Courtney Halverson), Caspere's secretary, and Lenny (Luke Edwards), a photographer from the movie set of the stolen prop car, as possible suspects in Caspere's death.
 They visit their house, finding the bird mask, weapons and pictures of many officers, including Burris and Holloway (Afemo Omilami).
 They also discover Laura, handcuffed to the fireplace.
 She confesses to meeting Tony, who put her to work with Caspere.
 She also admits that Lenny is responsible for Caspere's death, intending to meet with Holloway to trade the hard drive (which has been erased) for money in the new train station at Anaheim (ARTIC).